 Podium Section Tool

-Section Tool is included in the SU Podium V2.5 and V2.6 for SketchUp 2015 - 2020, 64 bit Win/ Mac version.
+Section Tool is included in the SU Podium V2.5 and V2.6 for SketchUp 2017 and above 64 bit Win/ Mac version.
 SketchUp sections alone, can not be rendered.
 You must use Podium's Section Tool to render sections.